Last updated: 04 December 2023 & medically reviewed by Hailey Shafir

 Cocaine withdrawal symptoms

 The euphoric sensation felt when taking cocaine is fleeting.
-Depending on whether the user snorts or smokes the drug, the most intense effects last between 5-30 minutes, and the withdrawal process will begin to set in quickly after usage is stopped as the drug is processed through the system.
+Depending on whether the user snorts or smokes the drug, the most intense effects last between 5-30 minutes, and the withdrawal process will begin to set in quickly after usage is stopped as cocaine is processed through the system.
 This often causes cocaine users to binge in order to keep the euphoria going for a long time or to take larger amounts to delay withdrawal.
 Cocaine binging can lead to permanent health problems or fatal overdose.

 Common symptoms of withdrawal from cocaine include: